lgur61/chatterbox-tts-norwegian/README.md

 4. **Configure**: The plugin will automatically connect to `http://localhost:8000/tts` when the server is running

 **Note**: The Pot Desktop plugin requires the TTS server to be running.
-You can configure it to start automatically using the [systemd or Task Scheduler instructions](#running-server-on-startup) below.
+You can configure it to start automatically using the [systemd or Task Scheduler instructions](#running-server-on-startup) above.